DragonSenses/Curiosity/Rust/ch-1/ch01-03-hello-cargo.md

 such, many Rustaceans run `cargo check` periodically as they write their program to make sure it compiles.
 Then they run `cargo build` when they’re ready to use the executable.

+#### Cargo Summary

+Let’s recap what we’ve learned so far about Cargo:

+* We can create a project using `cargo new`.
+* We can build a project using `cargo build`.
+* We can build and run a project in one step using `cargo run`.
+* We can build a project without producing a binary to check for errors using `cargo check`.
+* Instead of saving the result of the build in the same directory as our code, Cargo stores it in the *target/debug* directory.

+An additional advantage of using Cargo is that the commands are the same no matter which operating system you’re working on.
+So, at this point, we’ll no longer provide specific instructions for Linux and macOS versus Windows.